 People don’t ever want to come off as dim, and many people will act negatively if someone makes them feel that way.
 The technical nature of IT carries with it a lot of information that even people who understand technology can’t follow.
 Everyone has their own area of expertise, and to best relate with a technologically-challenged individual, you should remind them that they know plenty that you don’t know.

 The truth is that more people struggle with technology than excel at it.
-If you would like some help finding a training regimen that will help your business explain its technology better to the people that depend on it, call TVG Consulting today at (818)284-4118.
+If you would like some help finding a training regimen that will help your business explain its technology better to the people that depend on it, call COMPANYNAME today at PHONENUMBER.